 Develop and implement written procedures and policies for staff to follow.
 The policies and procedures address how the dental practice will prevent the unauthorized and unintentional release of protected health information in all forms of communication – oral, written and electronic.
 Understand what health information is permissible to disclose without patient authorization and under what circumstances.

 Describe procedures (safeguards) for limiting the unauthorized or inadvertent use or disclosure of patient information.
 If disclosure or use of patient information is necessary, keep it to the minimum information necessary to perform the task.
-Examples of safeguards are verifying contact information; keeping voices low when it is possible for others to hear a conversation involving patient information; keeping mail away from unauthorized individuals; using a cover sheet for faxes; and adopting policies on appropriate use of social media and cameras.
+Examples of safeguards are verifying contact information; keeping voices low when it is possible for others to hear a conversation involving patient information; keeping mail away from unauthorized individuals; using a cover sheet for faxes; and adopting policies on the appropriate use of social media and cameras.

 Describe the office procedure for managing a patient’s request for records and for responding to a patient’s request for an accounting of the practice’s disclosures of patient information.
 Note that California laws are applicable.